Why am I such a people-pleaser in my relationship?

 So you soften the no, or it becomes a maybe, or you explain it away.

-Or maybe like I used to, you override yourself completely.
+Or maybe you override yourself completely.

 Now to be clear, this is NOT because you don’t know how to communicate.
 You know what to say.